Supergiovane/node-red-contrib-sonospollytts/README.md

 ## DESCRIPTION
 This node transforms a text into a speech audio.
 It supports many voice languages.
 You can hear the voice through Sonos.
 This node uses <a href="https://aws.amazon.com/polly/">Polly</a> TTS and Sonos api.
-It supports PLAYERS GROUPING.
+It supports PLAYERS GROUPING.<br/>
+You can use it with your own audio file as well and it can be used offline, without internet connection.

 [![Donate via PayPal](https://img.shields.io/badge/Donate-PayPal-blue.svg?style=flat-square)](https://www.paypal.me/techtoday)  and <a href="http://eepurl.com/gJm095" target="_blank">subscribe to my channel</a> for the latest news, if you enjoy my node.